Table of Contents

 France.
 In 2000 France took the first place among 191 countries in the area of health care.
 Concerning changes, 42% of French population wanted to improve local medical treatment.
 The years of life expectancy are astonishing because the age of a French woman can reach 84,5.
 However, the authorities admit that the country is overflowing with physicians (Johnson & Stoskopf, 2010).

 Comparison of the countries.
-In general, France provides better medical treatment for its citizens, because, compared to the United States, ot many people expect significant changes.
+In general, France provides better medical treatment for its citizens, because, compared to the Unite States, not many people expect significant changes.
 However, rural areas in France experience difficulties with the access to medical treatment, while the United States intend to leverage such problems.
 On the other hand, French patients have more control over the medical process as well as they can influence the quality of service (Johnson & Stoskopf, 2010).
 In the United States, the quality of service depends mostly on the authorities.

 Health Care Financing